Collaboration Challenge

 -

-Eligible applicants include Non-profit, community-based groups and educational institutions serving the PN—3 population and actively participating in Camp Collaboration 2025 may act as the lead organization for this opportunity.
+Eligible applicants including non-profit, community-based groups and educational institutions serving the PN—3 population and actively participating in Camp Collaboration 2026 may act as the lead organization for this opportunity.
 Organizations serving the PN-3 population who are not non-profit, community-based groups or educational institutions are welcome to participate as collaborators for this opportunity.

 -

-Grants of up to $50,000 will be awarded to support collaborative projects focused on Porter County infants, toddlers, and their families.
+Grants of up to $125,000 will be awarded to support collaborative projects focused on Porter County infants, toddlers, and their families.
+We anticipate awarding 2-3 projects with funding of $75,000 - $125,000.

 -